BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 - need for a **polymorphic clone** member function
 - endangers the definitions like EBC optimization, trivially copyability, etc.

-**Staic polymorphism provides solutions to all with the cost of longer compilation times and more complex code.**
+**Static polymorphism provides solutions to all with the cost of longer compilation times and more complex code.**
-However, some template metaprogramming methods would be required to enable the type transformations.
+However, some template metaprogramming methods would enable the type transformations to simplify the code.
 Yet, the static polymorphism requires a design perspective in order to produce the expected results.
 In other words, the transformation from a dynamically polymorphic system to a statically polymorphic system usually requires redesigning the whole system.
 **The static solutions would work similar to the counterpart if the problem remains dynamic.**